python/cpython/Doc/library/profile.rst

    .. versionadded:: 3.8
       Added the ``-m`` option to :mod:`profile`.

-Note that if the process is terminated by ``SIGTERM`` during profiling, no results will be generated/printed.
+Note that if the process is terminated abruptly (for example, by :data:`~signal.SIGTERM` or :data:`~signal.SIGKILL`) during profiling, no results will be generated/printed.

 The :mod:`pstats` module's :class:`~pstats.Stats` class has a variety of methods for manipulating and printing the data saved into a profile results file::